hashmat-wani/task-planner/README.md

 # Task Planner

 Task Manager is a simple application for managing tasks and sprints.
 It allows you to create sprints, add tasks to them, and assign those tasks to specific users.
-You can also change the status of tasks as they progress through the sprint.
+You can also change the status of tasks as they progress through the sprint using Drag and Drop.
 It uses various technologies such as **_React, Redux, Formik, Yup, MUI, Node.js, Express.js, MongoDB, mongoose, Joi, Oauth, Nodemailer, JWT, Redis, multer,_** _and_ **_Bcrypt_** for implementation.

 ## Features